ai-med/QuickNATv2/README.md

 3. CuDNN v5.1
 4. Installed Matlab R2015a or later

+Let us know if you face any problems running the code by posting in Issues.

 If you use this code please cite:

 Guha Roy, A., Conjeti, S., Navab, N., and Wachinger, C. 2018.
 QuickNAT: Segmenting MRI Neuroanatomy in 20 seconds. arXiv preprint arXiv:1801.04161.